10 Best Orange Running Shoes Fully Reviewed

 For the runner or general athlete who likes the mid-minimal look, these are a good choice.
 The shape and absent support bands, plastic crisscrossing, and lower foot supports leave uninterrupted acres of orange for all to admire.

 The upper is very comfortable and the sole needs improvement if this shoe is to sell to serious runners, but it has elements that work well for training.

-Like most of the shoes in this orange category, this is a good value and mid-priced
+Like most of the orange running shoes in this orange category, this is a good value and mid-priced

 - Florescent orange with a black Under Armour logo and black sole

 - Works as fashion shoe and running shoe

 - Some runners find the heel too loose